whbrewer/spc/README.md

 # NOTES

-8/14/17 NOTE: since SPC v0.22, no longer can the app run command be specified or updated from the web interface.
+8/14/17 Since SPC v0.22, no longer can the app run command be specified or updated from the web interface.
 This was to prevent a major security vulnerability.
 Instead, edit the command field of the spc.json file for the app, and then run "./spc update appname command"

-8/3/17 NOTE: renamed {{title}} in app templates to {{tab_title}} because there was a name collision with the plot title.
+8/3/17 Renamed {{title}} in app templates to {{tab_title}} because there was a name collision with the plot title.
 All app template need to be updated to reflect this change.

-6/29/17 NOTE: SPC v0.20 has been restructured and uses auto dependency management via virtualenv.
+6/29/17 SPC v0.20 has been restructured and uses auto dependency management via virtualenv.
 To migrate older (pre-0.20 version) installations to this version, two things must be done:

 1. Run `./spc requirements`
 2. Move installed SPC apps to new location: `mv apps/* src/spc_apps` (then can remove `apps` directory)